What you need to get on the property ladder

 How lenders view your personal costs when considering mortgages

-Lenders have to make sure that taking out a mortgage on top of your existing outgoings won’t put you into financial hardship.
+Lenders have to make sure that taking out a mortgage on top of your existing outgoings will not put you into financial hardship.
 Typically they can ask to review 6 months of bank statements.

-The first thing they look out for is that your existing commitments aren’t too high.
+The first thing they look out for is that your existing commitments are not too high.
 This includes costs such as:

 - Child care